zihzhan/microsoft-graph-docs/api-reference/beta/api/policy-post.md

 If successful, this method returns a `201 Created` response code and a [policy](../resources/policy.md) object in the response body.
 If unsuccessful, a `4xx` error is returned with specific details.

 ## Example
-The following example creates a new token lifetime Policy.
-Notice the string definition parameter has escaped double quotes.
+The following example creates a new token lifetime policy.
+Notice that the string definition parameter has escaped double quotes.

 ### Request
 The following example shows the request.